 This comparison covers two products that buyers often line up against each other when they shouldn't.
 Hermes Agent is a web browser autonomous agent.
 Gravity is an outcome runtime.
 The labels look similar at a glance, the buyer experience is not.

-So I write these head-to-heads like I wish someone had written them for me in 2022: not feature lists, but category framing.
-The question I want a buyer to answer is "which shape of work am I doing?"
+So this head-to-head is written as category framing, not a feature list.
+The question to answer first is "which shape of work am I doing?"
 Once that is clear, the product choice falls out almost automatically.
-The comparisons between Hermes Agent and Gravity below are organised around that question, not around who wins on any single benchmark.
+The comparison between Hermes Agent and Gravity below is organised around that question, not around who wins on any single benchmark.

 What Hermes Agent does